crownemmanuel/social-quote-generator/README.md

 The generated quotes follow this design:

 - Large quotation marks positioned at the start of text
-- Centered, bold quote text in white (positioned at bottom)
+- Centered, bold quote text in white
 - Optional word highlighting in your chosen color (default: orange #FF8C00)
 - Artist name at the bottom
+- Dynamic gradient overlay that adjusts based on text position

+### Text Position Options

+**Bottom (Default):**

+- Text appears at the bottom of the image
+- Gradient: Transparent at top (30%), dark at bottom (70%)
+- Perfect for showcasing the background image while keeping text readable

+**Top:**

-- Gradient overlay (transparent top 30%, dark bottom 70%) on the background image
+- Text appears at the top of the image
+- Gradient: Dark at top (70%), transparent at bottom (30%)
+- Great for emphasizing the quote while showing background details below
+- Artist name remains at the bottom

 ## Getting Started